viam-soleng/viam-modbus/README.md

 - **Device Control:** Enables the reading of writing of coils and registers onto a Modbus Server.
 - **Configurable Parameters:** Offers customization options for the device address, word_order, endianness, timeouts, pin types, data types and more.

-## Modbus Client Configuration
+## Modbus Connection Client Configuration

 > [!NOTE]
 > Serial/RTU client not yet published to registry!

 The Viam modbus client module supports connections over tcp and serial.
 Which mode is used, depends on the `modbus.url` prefix as explained below.
 As with any other Viam module you can apply the configuration to your component into the `Configure` section.

-There are two configuration areas.
-The `modbus`config path applies to both, the sensor and the board component.
+Add this to your modbus connection generic component to configure the modbus client to use TCP communication.

 ### TCP Client Example